j-paterson/proj1/answers.md

 I passed in the param of the trainer_id from the trainer's page when you click the button.
 Combining that and /trainers/ creates a usable path that is different from trainer to trainer.

 # Question 5: Explain how putting this line "flash[:error] = @pokemon.errors.full_messages.to_sentence" shows error messages on your form.
 Flashes are name/value hash pairs.
-(It persists across 2 requests) This line access the error parameter of the flash and sets it equal to the pokemon errors in full sentences.
+(It persists across 2 requests) This line access the error parameter of the flash and sets it equal to the pokemon errors in full messages.
+At the end of the application.html.erb, the messages are rendered using the alert box in _messages.html.erb.

 # Give us feedback on the project and decal below!